messagesafe/messagesafe.github.io/README.md

 ## Cryptography

 MessageSafe employs a simple to verify encryption method, which needs a public review to determine how safe it is.
+The question for an idea review was posted on [crypto.stackexchange.com.](https://crypto.stackexchange.com/questions/53042/practical-bcrypt-plus-xor-encryption-for-small-messages)

 It few words, MessageSafe uses well known BCrypt function to hash passwords.
 BCrypt is used repeatedly on the result of prior hashing to concatenate all the hashes as a Key, which has to be as long as the Message itself.
 The encryption is a simple Key XOR Message.
 Details are below: